Natural Sciences and Engineering Research Council of Canada

 Objective

-• provide research opportunities in natural sciences and engineering to highly qualified individuals in research areas of relevance to Natural Resources Canada – Canadian Forest Service
+• provide research opportunities in natural sciences and engineering to highly qualified individuals in areas of relevance to Natural Resources Canada – Canadian Forest Service

-• address the diversity gap in the forest sector workforce with research and training opportunities
+• address the diversity gap in the forest sector workforce with research and training opportunities for students from underrepresented groups

 Eligibility